dollodart/gcpy/readme.md

 See "Calculation of flame ionization detector relative response factors using the effective carbon number concept" as a reference for the effective carbon numbers.

+Licensing:
+rampy is licensed under GNU GPL 2.0 Copyright (c) 2015-2020 C. Le Losq, and is copied in part here Chemplexity is licensed under the The MIT License (MIT) Copyright (c) 2014 James Dillon, and is modified here Pysmiles is licensed under the Apache 2.0 Copyright (c) 2018 Peter C Kroon, and is a dependency

+All licenses are compatible with the here used GNU GPL 3.0.